 King of the Hill has had a cult following since it first aired in 1997, and now, thanks to Hulu, the entire series is available for fans to binge-watch.
 For 13 seasons, King of the Hill made America laugh with outlandish but down-to-earth perspectives on mundane life in Arlen, TX.
 The memorable characters have spawned numerous King of the Hill fan theories and a series of look-alike memes, and fans have analyzed every aspect of Mike Judge's creation.

 While The Simpsons thrived on chaos and subverting expectations, King of the Hill shined by hilariously reveling in the banality of its characters while also allowing them to evolve throughout the show.
 And just like The Simpsons, there's a fascinating history behind King of the Hill and the people who brought the show to life.
-Do you think you know everything about King of the Hill?
+It's easy to wish King of the Hill had new episodes, but you can watch more shows like King of the Hill.
+Take a look below, do you think you know everything about King of the Hill?
 Think again.

 King of the Hill ended its 13-season run with "To Sirloin With Love," which aired on Fox on September 13, 2009.
 In another timeline, though, King of the Hill would have ended two years earlier.
 Before Fox ordered two more seasons at the last minute, Season 11 was supposed to be the last.
 This is why "Lucky's Wedding Suit" feels more like a series finale than your run-of-the-mill season finale.